flux-config-sched-fluxion-resource(5)

 match-format

-(optional) String name of match format to use. "rv1" and "rv1_nosched" are currently supported.
+(optional) String name of match format to use. "rv1", "rv1_shorthand", and "rv1_nosched" are currently supported.
 When a job is allocated, its resource set is encoded in RFC 20 Resource Set Specification Version 1.
-It has an optional scheduling key and this is only encoded by "rv1".
+It has an optional scheduling key and this is only encoded by "rv1" and "rv1_shorthand".
 By omitting the scheduling key, "rv1_nosched" will result in higher scheduling performance.
-However, this format will not contain sufficient information to reconstruct the state of sched-fluxion-resource on module reload (as required for system instance failure recovery).
+However, "rv1_nosched" is limited to describing only nodes, cores, and GPUs, while "rv1" and "rv1_shorthand" can describe arbitrary resource types.
 The default is "rv1_nosched".

 load-allowlist